Testing for the Network Small-World Property: Introduction

 In view of these serious limitations of the classical definition of small-world coefficient and the procedure of estimating it, we propose a different strategy.
-Our contributions are as follows. \begin{enumerate}

-\item We replace the concept of small world coefficient with an \textit{intersection criteria} as a mechanism for determining if a network is small world network.
+The key components of our approach are as follows. \begin{enumerate} \item We replace the quantitative measure small world coefficient with an \textit{intersection criteria} as a mechanism for determining if a given network is a small world network.
 The intersection criteria decouples high clustering coefficient and low average path length into two separate criteria that can be tested separately.
-We implement the \textit{intersection test} as a combination of two tests whose simultaneous rejection determines if an observed network is \textit{significantly} more small world than a posed null model.
-We find that in many real world networks the decisions based on the small world coefficient is driven almost entirely by high clustering coefficient and changes in the average path length has minimal effect similar to the observation in \cite{telesford2011ubiquity}.
-We also observe, similar to \cite{gallos2012small}, that modular networks tend to have higher average path length despite being classified as small world using the small-world coefficient.
+Accordingly we implement the \textit{intersection test} as a combination of two tests whose simultaneous rejection determines if an observed network is \textit{significantly} more small world than a posed null model.
+We will show that this approach avoids the undesirable weight of the clustering coefficient in determining small-worldness using the small world coefficient and is, in spirit, closer to the small world property defined in the works of \cite{watts1998collective} and \cite{newman1999scaling}.

-\item We propose to use a number of different random graph models as \textit{null models} and define a class of \textit{alternative superimposed} small world models.
+\item The proposed intersection test involves testing if the expected $C$ and $L$ for the population from which the given graph is drawn is respectively greater and not appreciably smaller than expected from a reference (null) population.
+We propose to use a number of different random graph models as \textit{null models} and define a class of \textit{alternative superimposed} small world models.
 The expansion of null models include the Chung-Lu random graph model, the stochastic block model and the degree corrected stochastic block model.
 Together these models explain a variety of observed network characteristics including degree heterogeneity, modular organization, and hub structure.